cedaro/simple-page-sidebars/readme.txt

 Some themes create different sidebars for their various page templates, which means there isn't a default sidebar that can be replaced.
 The only workaround to continue using Simple Page Sidebars in this instance is to create a child theme to force page templates with custom sidebars to use the default sidebar.

 == Changelog ==

+= 1.1 =
+* Added an Edit Sidebar screen for updating a sidebar name and associated pages.
+* Added an update message when a sidebar is saved on the Add/Edit Page screen.
+* Made the sidebar column sortable on the All Pages screen.
+* Refactored the codebase (formatting, improved comments, static classes, organization, etc).
+* Added better feedback throughout the dashboard when something goes wrong.
+* Saved spinner image to plugin folder due to updates coming in 3.5.
+* Removed deprecated filters.

 = 1.0.1 =
 * Fixed bug causing issues with other plugins that don't submit the sidebar nonce on the All Pages screen.